facelessuser/coloraide/docs/src/markdown/api/index.md

     The `interpolate` method creates a function that takes a value between 0 - 1 and interpolates a new color based on the input value.

-    If more than one color is provided, the returned function will span the interpolations between all the provided colors with the same range of 0 - 1.

     Interpolation can be customized by limiting the interpolation to specific color channels, providing custom interpolation functions, and even adjusting the hue logic used.

-    [`Piecewise`](#piecewise) objects can be used to specify stops or adjust the interpolation for itself and the preceding color.

     Hue\ Evaluation | Description
     --------------- | -----------